w3hc/gov-docs/index.md

 You can upgrade the voting parameters by a community vote.
 Learn more about the [vote settings](./vote-settings.html).

-## Networks support
+## Supported networks

 We're currently supporting the following networks:

 - Optimism Mainnet
-- Gnosis Chain Mainnet
-- Celo Mainnet
-- Ethereum Goerli Testnet
-- Optimism Goerli Testnet
+- Optimism Sepolia Testnet
-- Arbitrum Goerli Testnet
-- Celo Alfajores Testnet
-- Base Goerli Testnet
-- Gnosis Chain Testnet
+- Sepolia
-- Mantle Testnet
+- Arthera Testnet

 ## Github repositories